Sex work: History

 Ambiguity in the law allowed for prostitutes to challenge imprisonment in the courts.
 Through these cases prostitutes forced a popular recognition of their profession and defended their rights and property.
 Despite sex workers' efforts, social reformers looking to abolish prostitution outright began to gain traction in the early 20th century.
 New laws focused on the third-party businesses where prostitution took place, such as saloons and brothels, holding the owners culpable for the activities that happened within their premises.
 Red-light districts began to close.
 Finally, in 1910 the Mann Act, or "White Slave Traffic Act" made illegal the act of coercing a person into prostitution or other immoral activity, the first federal law addressing prostitution.
 This act was created to address the trafficking of young, European girls who were thought to have been kidnapped and transported to the United States to work in brothels but criminalized those participating in consensual sex work.
 Subsequently, at the start of the First World War, a Navy decree forced the closure of sex-related businesses in close proximity to military bases.
 Restrictions and outright violence led to the loss of the little control workers had over their work.
-In addition to this, in 1918, the Chamberlain-Kahn Act made it so that any woman found to have a sexually transmitted infection (STI) would be quarantined by the government.
+In addition to this, in 1918, the Chamberlain–Kahn Act made it so that any woman found to have a sexually transmitted infection (STI) would be quarantined by the government.
 The original purpose of this act was to stop the spread of venereal diseases among U.S. soldiers.
 By 1915 under this act, prostitutes, or those perceived to be prostitutes could be stopped, inspected, and detained or sent to a rehabilitation facility if they were found to test positive for any venereal disease.
 During World War I, an estimated 3,000 women were detained and examined.
 The state had made sex workers into legal outcasts.
 During the Great Depression, black women in New York City accounted for more than 50% of arrests for prostitution.

 Types of sex work expanded in the 21st century.
 Film and later the Internet provided new opportunities for sex work.
 In 1978, Carol Leigh, a sex worker and activist, coined the term "sex work" as it is now used.
-She looked to combat the anti-porn movement by coining a term that reflected the labor and economic implications of the work.
+She looked to combat the anti-pornography movement by coining a term that reflected the labor and economic implications of the work.
 The term came into popular use in the 1980s.
 COYOTE (Call Off Your Old Tired Ethics) and other similar groups formed in the 1970s and 80s to push for women's sexual freedom and sex workers' rights.
 A rift formed within feminism that continues today, with some arguing for the abolishment of sex work and others working for acceptance and rights for sex works.